 As a Colorado resident, you know the true meaning of winter.
-Heaps of snow, strong winds, and freezing temperatures all combine to make each winter challenging.
+Heaps of snow, strong winds and freezing temperatures all combine to make the season challenging.
 But true to the Colorado spirit, you make the most of every winter by hitting the slopes and enjoying the great outdoors.

 And when the weather gets too cold and too snowy, you rely on your heater to keep you safe and warm.
 But have you ever stopped to consider if your heater, like you, makes the most of winter?

-Colorado homeowners demand the best of their heaters each winter, and with good reason.
+Colorado homeowners demand the best of their heaters each winter, with good reason.
 But after a few harsh winters, many heaters become less efficient.
-Inefficient heaters not only lead to cold houses and discomfort, they also cost you money.
+Inefficient heaters not only lead to cold houses and discomfort, but they also cost you more money.

 Fortunately, there are a few ways to improve your heater’s efficiency.